Fishy business: the problem with fish oil supplements

 alpha-linolenic acid (AHA)

-You need approximately 125mg of DHA and 250mg of omega 3 EPA—the amount in each daily dose of our Smart Supplement—to experience optimal benefits for your brain and body.
+You need approximately 125mg of DHA and 250mg of omega 3 EPA—to experience optimal benefits for your brain and body.

 You can find ALA in vegetarian food sources, such as chia seeds, black walnuts, and flaxseed.
 Your body converts ALA into EPA and DHA.
 Alas, that conversion process is not very efficient.
 In some people, as little as 0.3% of the ALA you eat or take gets converted into EPA, and as little as 4% of your ALA intake gets converted to DHA.